Reduce how much you pay for your Netflix subscription.

 The next level is £10.99 a month and you’ll get HD and be able to watch on two devices at the same time.

-Personally I think most people will be happy with the Basic or Standard options and very few people will get the full benefit of the top tier.
-Switch and you could save yourself between £5 and £11 a month.
-The figures in this infographic are from before the mid-December 2020 price increase, but they give you a good idea.
+Personally I think most people will be happy with the Standard options and very few people will get the full benefit of the top tier.
+Switch and you could save yourself £7 a month.

 Pay direct to Netflix